 - Fast & Improved Collaboration: The system will make it easy for your employees to share documents (internally & externally) and provides advanced collaboration functionalities.

-If you are looking for a way to digitally manage your structured organizations’ information example word files, spreadsheets, and PDF files, and have simple workflow automation for document reviewal & approval then a document management system should be your preferred selection.
+If you are looking for a way to digitally manage your structured organizations’ information example word files, spreadsheets, and PDF files, and have simple workflow automation for document reviewal & approval then a DMS should be your preferred selection.

 I highly advise reading my top viewed article What is EDMS? to get a detailed definition and help in choosing the most suited system for your organization.